florian-beetz/bachelor-thesis/thesis.md

 This was also the reason for a recent change in the Java platform -- the introduction of a module system -- with version 9.
-New ways of distributing applications, such as App Stores on mobile operating systems or in Docker containers, and the rise of newer platforms like Go and Swift required a fundamental change in order to keep the Java platform relevant [@Reinhold2018].
+New ways of distributing applications, such as App Stores on mobile operating systems or on containerized platforms, and the rise of newer platforms like Go and Swift required a fundamental change in order to keep the Java platform relevant in the future [@Reinhold2018].

 The module system fundamentally changes how code artifacts are organized and distributed, which breaks backwards compatibility with previous versions.